wpsight/wpcasa-contact-form-7/README.txt

 No, this is an add-on plugin for the WPCasa real estate framework in combination with the Contact Form 7 form builder and will not work without the corresponding core plugins.

+= Where is the *.pot file for translating the plugin in any language? =

+The translations are handled on WordPress.org.
+Please be part of the community and help to translate WPCasa Contact Form 7 on [GlotPress](https://translate.wordpress.org/projects/wp-plugins/wpcasa-contact-form-7/).
+Thank you!

 == Screenshots ==

 1. Contact Form 7 form on listing page